-Remember: A lot of factors go into defining a target audience — whether it’s their age or gender preference, location or cultural background.
-When defining this target market online, these preferences will often define not only what kinds of features and content they’ll be looking for on a site (e.g., does the target customer speak English as their primary language?) but it can also affect how they’ll react to some of the target marketing strategies you employ.
+Remember: Many factors go into defining a target audience — whether it’s their age or gender preference, location, or cultural background.
+When defining this target market online, these preferences will often define not only what kinds of features and content they’ll be looking for on a site (e.g., does the target customer speak English as their primary language?) but can also affect how they’ll react to some of the target marketing strategies you employ.

-For instance, if your target audience is made up of a certain age group (e.g., teenagers) and you’re trying to target them with web design on their own terms — perhaps through social media channels or in videos.
-But this target audience group might not feel as comfortable at the idea of creating an account on Facebook or posting videos online due to different cultural norms that have shaped them over time.
+For instance, if your target audience is a certain age group (e.g., teenagers) and you’re trying to target them with web design on their terms — perhaps through social media channels or in videos.
+But this target audience group might not feel as comfortable with the idea of creating an account on Facebook or posting videos online due to different cultural norms that have shaped them over time.

 Define What Success Looks Like

 When you target an audience with web design that’s effective, there is typically a very clear vision of what ‘success’ looks like.
-This means that defining your target audiences will also be a reflection on the level of success you want them to achieve while using your site — whether it’s purchasing or registering for certain forms, downloading free information or even just connecting socially and sharing content.
+This means that defining your target audiences will also reflect on the success you want them to achieve while using your site — whether it’s purchasing or registering for certain forms, downloading free information, or even just connecting socially and sharing content.

-For instance: A site intended to target high school students might offer ecommerce features as part of their target marketing strategy if it has been proven in past campaigns to help drive tangible results they can measure (e.g., registrations, sales and lead generation).
-But this same target marketing strategy might not work so well for an online business trying target college students — since many are not of legal age to make purchases or sign up for things like email subscriptions without a parent’s permission.
+For instance: A site intended to target high school students might offer e-commerce features as part of their target marketing strategy if it has been proven in past campaigns to help drive tangible results they can measure (e.g., registrations, sales, and lead generation).
+But this same target marketing strategy might not work well for an online business trying to target college students — since many are not of legal age to make purchases or sign up for things like email subscriptions without a parent’s permission.